BFarkascode/STM32_NVMDriver/README.md

 The main.c shows working examples for the driver where we define a custom Blink function that is placed by the linker to a specific memory location (0x800C000).
 We then replace this Blink function (it is half a page long exactly) when we push a button.
 The difference between the versions of the Blnik function will be the blinking speed.

 For the sake of simplicity, the push button is connected directly to then external interrupt (EXTI).
 The code replacement functions are placed within the IRQ itself (which is not a good practice, but since we aren't doing anything else within the code, we don't care).
 The interrupt is activated on the L053r* nulceo board by pushing the blue button.

-The EXTI and how it is engaged is not explained here.
+The EXTI and how it is engaged is not explained separately: it is a short read in the refman with a straight forward implementation.

 On pushing the button, the blinking speed of the inbuilt LED should change (and then, unlike doing this by modifying a variable, retain that change upon reset) between 500 ms and 2000 ms.